coder/docs/workspaces/editors.md

 preferred remote development solution.
 Projector (the browser-based option) is [no longer recommended](https://lp.jetbrains.com/projector/) by JetBrains.

-> Gateway by default automatically downloads the IDE from jetbrains.com into the
+> By default, Gateway will download the IDE from jetbrains.com into the
 > Coder workspace during the setup.
 If you are air-gapped or want to leverage a
 > JetBrains IDE in your workspace for faster setup, you can point to an
 > already-installed JetBrains IDE.
 See the configuration at the end of this